Barry Allen: Tragedy

 Placed on trial for murder in connection with Zoom's death, Allen is found guilty by the jury.
 When he is told by a juror Nathan Newbury, who is being possessed by a mind from the future, that Reverse-Flash (whom Allen knows to be dead) brainwashed the jury into this verdict, Flash flees his trial.
 The Flash is then attacked by Reverse-Flash, and realizes that the answers to this mystery, and restoring his good name, lie in the future, so Newbury uses a time device to send them forward.
 They discover that Abra Kadabra was disguised as Reverse-Flash to ruin the Flash's good name.
 Defeating Kadabra, he retreats to the future to be reunited with Iris, having learned that Iris' spirit was in fact drawn to the 30th century, and given a new body (and was in fact the mind inhabiting Newbury).
 The final issue of The Flash ends with Flash and Iris kissing passionately and the caption "And they lived happily ever after... for a while".
 There are a few references in the final issue (The Flash #350) to the upcoming events, and Flash's impending death.

-In the controversial storyline Identity Crisis (sets within the post-Zero Hour continuity), it is revealed that Barry voted to allow Zatanna to edit Doctor Light's mind with four of the members of the Justice League six months after Iris's death, essentially lobotomizing him.
-When Batman discovers what the League was doing, they have his memories edited as well despite the opposition from Green Arrow.
-Both Doctor Light and Batman would eventually recover from their respective mindwipe, leading Doctor Light to swear vengeance to all heroes and Batman's distrust towards his allies.
+In the controversial storyline Identity Crisis (set within the post-Zero Hour continuity), it is revealed that six months after Iris' death, Barry and four other members of the Justice League voted to allow Zatanna to edit Doctor Light's mind, essentially lobotomizing him.
+When Batman discovers what the League was doing, the League has his memories edited as well despite the objection of Green Arrow.
+Both Doctor Light and Batman recover from their respective mindwipes; Doctor Light vows to get his revenge against the heroes while Batman loses trust and faith in his allies.

 Crisis on Infinite Earths

 Following the trial, Allen retires and joins Iris in the 30th century.
-After only a few weeks of happiness, the Crisis on Infinite Earths intervenes, and Allen is captured by the Anti-Monitor and brought to 1985; according to the Anti-Monitor, the Flash was the only being capable of traveling to other universes at will, so the Anti-Monitor could not allow him to stay free.
+After only a few weeks of happiness, the Crisis on Infinite Earths intervenes, and Allen is captured by the Anti-Monitor and brought to 1985; according to the Anti-Monitor, the Flash is the only being capable of traveling to other universes at will, so the Anti-Monitor could not allow him to stay free.
 Allen escapes and foils the Anti-Monitor's plan to destroy the Earth with an anti-matter cannon, creating a speed vortex to draw the power in, but dies in the process as the power becomes too much for his body.
-It has been said that Allen travels back through time and becomes the very same lightning bolt that gives him his powers, but later it is also strongly implied that the soul of Barry resides in the Speed Force, the mystical source and Valhalla open to all dead speedsters, and from which the living ones draw their amazing powers.
+It has been said that Allen travels back through time and becomes the very same lightning bolt that gives him his powers, but later it is also strongly implied that the soul of Barry resides in the Speed Force, the mystical source and Valhalla open to all dead speedsters, and from which the living ones draw their powers.
 After Allen's death, Kid Flash Wally West, his nephew and sidekick, takes up the mantle of the Flash.